Dynamic Variation:

 Escape reality in one of Europe's largest private art collections, with almost 18,000 works!

-Gallery Würth displays the private collection of Sammlung Würth, featuring paintings, prints and sculptures.
-Focusing on European and American art from the 20th and 21st centuries, it includes creations by giants like Pablo Picasso, Joan Miró, Roy Lichtenstein, Anselm Kiefer, and Gustav Klimt.
+Gallery Würth displays the private collection of Sammlung Würth.
+Focusing on European and American art from the 20th and 21st centuries, it includes creations by giants like Pablo Picasso, Joan Miró, Roy Lichtenstein, Anselm Kiefer, Gustav Klimt, and Edvard Munch.

 8. Midtåsen sculpture pavilion